rackerlabs/technical-blog/_posts/2020-04-28-bringing-the-cloud-to-the-edge.md

 ---
 layout: post
-title: "Brining the Cloud to the edge"
+title: "Bringing the cloud to the edge"
 date: 2020-04-28 00:01
 comments: true
 author: Mustapha Benmbarek